 6. Define an actual "emergency."
 Not everyone agrees on what constitutes a genuine business emergency.
 Determine what this means in your mind and let your team know what they should do should one arise.

 7. Inform your clients (and assure them they're covered).
 Your clients deserve advance notice of your travel plans, too.
 They're not likely to begrudge you taking time off as long as they feel "covered" in your absence.
 Get in touch with as many clients as possible, outline your travel schedule and give them the name of a team member who is responsible for their account while you're gone.

 8. Add some time before you leave and after you return.
 If your flight takes off on Friday morning, let people know you're out of the office beginning at noon the previous day.
 Consider adding a few hours or even half a day to your return time, so you can catch up on sleep, emails or other duties before jumping back in.

 9. Commit to unplugging.
 This is a great opportunity for you to see if you really can take a break from the business for a set period of time (or if some level of connectivity is essential).

 10. Assess the quality of your vacation afterward.
 After you return, objectively evaluate the "quality" of your time off.
 Were you able to unplug and enjoy yourself, or did business concerns constantly distract you?

 See how your opinion changes regarding the importance of taking time off.
 Done right, your vacation should leave you feeling refreshed and ready to tackle whatever business challenges lie ahead.

-Remember to check back in next Wednesday to discover five fantastic company outing ideas that can help your employees relax and have fun while fostering a sense of community in your workplace.
+Remember to check back in next Wednesday for the next installment in our Summer School series.
+We'll be sharing five fantastic company outing ideas that can help your employees relax and have fun while fostering a sense of community in your workplace.